glensc/eventum-oldwiki/Eventum:WorkflowExamples.md

         }
     }

-### Allow all members of the notification list to send emails
+### Allow all members of the notification list to send emails {#allow-all-members-of-the-notification-list-to-send-emails}

     function canEmailIssue($prj_id, $issue_id, $email)
     {